Parametric determinism: Criticisms

-Simply put, it is very difficult to bring scientific truths and political action together, as Marxists aim to do, in such a way that we really change the things we can change for the better to the maximum, and do not try to change things we really cannot change anyway (Marxists call this "the unity of theory and practice").
-In other words, the will to change things can involve subjective perceptions of a kind for which even the best historical knowledge may offer no assistance or guide.
-And all perceptions of "history-making" may inescapably involve ideology, thus—according to skeptics—casting some doubt on the very ability of people to distinguish objectively between what can be changed, and what cannot.
-The boundary between the two might be rather blurry.
-This is the basis of Karl Popper's famous philosophy of social change by "small steps" only.

 Mandel's reply to this skepticism essentially was to agree that there were always "unknowns" or "fuzzy" areas in human experience; for people to accomplish anything at all or "make their own history", required taking a risk, calculated or otherwise.
 One could indeed see one's life as a "wager" ultimately staked on a belief, scientifically grounded or otherwise.
 However, he argued it was one thing to realise all that, but another to say that the "unknowns" are "unknowable".
 Thus, for good or for ill, "you don't know, what you haven't tried" and more specifically "you don't know, what you haven't tried to obtain knowledge about".
 The limits of knowledge and human possibilities could not be fixed in advance by philosophy; they had to be discovered through the test of practice.
 This attitude recalls Marx's famous comment that "All social life is essentially practical.
 All mysteries which lead theory to mysticism find their rational solution in human practice, and in the comprehension of this practice.".
-Mandel believed, with Marx, that "ignorance never helped anybody" except those who profited from its existence ("never underestimate human gullibility, including your own").